lucidsushi/web-dev-bootcamp/django_react_music_controller/README.md

     - Navigate to a room from / (base on checking if that user's session shows it has a room_code)
     - Remove room_code from session when user leaves room

+### 11. Creation of a Settings page for host to adjust fields
+- create and endpoint for update-room
+  - we want to "patch" room, therefore we'd want to deserialize request data into a room object(?)
+  - "code" was defined as unique in model so they every room has a unique code, but we want to update the SAME room, therefore we're going to overide the "code" field in UpdateRoomSerializer

+### 12.
+- install material-ui/lab for Alert
+- .............. summary ..............
+  - Always try to use prop directly from parent, trying to maintain the same state between childre/parent is bad pattern?
+    - but using parent.callback in children to "lift state?" up to parent seems okay
+  - Used defaultProp and prop expansion in CreateRoomPage.js to do unholy things about reusing component render structure for both Create and Update
+  - sx prop not working for repositioning a Snackbar was soul crushing -- hacked with index.css for now

 ## How-To

 - Center a <div> horizontally and vertically